Rose-Hedderman/databases-spring-2022/README.md

-# Projects from Databases course with partner, Misty Peng.
+# Projects from Databases course with partner, Misty Peng